By Lisa Johnston

 New products on display at the American International Toy Fair, held in N

-LAS VEGAS – Dish Network will rollout at International CES 2013 the second generation of its controversial commercial-skipping DVR called The Hopper.
+LAS VEGAS – Dish Network will roll out at International CES 2013 the second generation of its controversial commercial-skipping DVR called the Hopper.

 Dish CEO Joe Clayton said the new Hopper will hit the market later in the month.

-Clayton said that despite pending legal challenges by broadcasters against the Auto Hop feature, “We’re going to stick with what’s in the best interest of the consumer.”
+Clayton said that despite pending legal challenges by broadcasters against the Auto Hop feature, “we’re going to stick with what’s in the best interest of the consumer.”

 The latest Hopper is designed, in part, to let Dish subscribers view recordings on the living DVR on their mobile devices anywhere in the world.